mbpolan/debiru/README.md

 As an aside, this is also an experiement to see how much SwiftUI has progressed since its inception.
 An app like this will most likely make use of a large surface area of SwiftUI's capabilities, and for me, it's a good benchmark to see what's missing and what's easier than using AppKit directly.

+### How about iOS?

+TL;DR maybe one day.

+Originally this project wasn't intended to support any target other than macOS, but there's been some traction to at least _try_ and see if an iOS flavor would work.
+There are some promising signs that getting this app to render nicely on a smaller screen is feasible thanks to SwiftUI, and there's a few TODOs in the codebase where additional work is needed to get to that point.
+This is open for contributions if anyone is interested in helping out.
+However, do note that it is not a high priority relative to supporting macOS as a first class citizen.

 ## Developing

 You'll need macOS 11.x and Xcode 12.4.